[LUM#8] Female Elephants on Maternity Leave

 © Gilles Maurer

 “If nothing changes, the Asian elephant will simply have disappeared from the region within the next fifty years,” warns Gilles Maurer.
-In Laos, the shift toward a market economy in the late 1990s was accompanied by a sudden increase in the workload of domesticated elephants, primarily for hauling rosewood now destined for export.“Transporting trees from the logging site to temporary storage areas is a very physically demanding task that is particularly incompatible with the gestation of females,” explains the researcher.
+In Laos, the shift toward a market economy in the late 1990s was accompanied by a sudden increase in the workload of domesticated elephants, primarily for hauling rosewood now destined for export.“Transporting trees from the cutting site to temporary storage areas is a very physically demanding operation that is particularly incompatible with the gestation of females,” explains the researcher.

 Birth rates in free fall

-In this context, the reproduction of female elephants was quickly linked to the financial loss it causes their owners.“Pregnancy tires the female, making her less effective at physical labor.
+In this context, the reproduction of female elephants was quickly linked to the loss of income it causes their owners.“Pregnancy tires the female, making her less effective at physical labor.
 And when the calf is born, it hinders its mother’s movements, making her difficult to approach and very protective,” explains the founder ofElefantAsia.

 Across the country, owners of domesticated female elephants quickly stopped breeding their animals, preferring the income generated by logging and, more recently, by tourism.
 Furthermore, the loss of forest habitat has forced owners to keep their elephants tethered, preventing them from breeding with wild males.
 As a result, the birth rate of these pachyderms has plummeted since the 1990s, to the point that Laos, nicknamed the “land of a million elephants,” now has only 800 individuals (Conservation of the Asian elephant through the study of interactions between humans and wild and semi-captive elephant populations: genetic, economic, and sociocultural, G. Maurer, June 2018).